What is LTL Freight? [Definition + Examples]

 Misunderstood Shipping Windows

-In order to win the bid, many times carriers will say it’s three-day shipping — when in reality it’s 3 to 5-day shipping.
-That can be a big deal for your business if you’re prepared to receive your inventories before it arrives.
+In order to win a bid, carriers might say they can provide three-day shipping — when in reality it’s 3 to 5-day shipping.

 Incorrect NMFC Codes

 As mentioned earlier, the NMFC code is key to LTL shipping.
 That number almost singlehandedly controls the cost you pay to ship your LTL freight.
-So it’s incredibly important to get it right up front to know how much you should expect to pay.
+Suffice it to say, it’s incredibly important to get it right, so you'll know how much to expect to pay.

 If you give some LTL carriers a range of classes it might fit into, they may quote you at the lower class to win the bid and surprise you with a higher price once they see the freight in person.
 Going up a class or two could run you an extra $200-$300.